 Which Witch?

-I describe myself as a Solitary Eclectic Pantheistic Neopagan Witch.
+I describe myself as a a modern pagan Unitarian Universalist solitary eclectic witch.
 What does that mean?
-Truly, there’s no standard definition when it comes to witchcraft, witchery, and paganism/neopaganism.
+Truly, there’s no standard definition when it comes to witchcraft, witchery, and modern paganism/ neopaganism.
 In fact, its lack of dogmatic definition is the appeal for many (in contrast to the Abrahamic religions).

 But when it comes to this earth-based spiritual practice I dedicate myself to, I know what *I* mean by it, so here is a break down…